Familial dysautonomia: Genetic testing

 Genetic testing is performed on a small sample of blood from the tested individual.
 The DNA is examined with a designed probe specific to the known mutations.
 The accuracy of the test is above 99%.
-Dr. Anat Blumenfeld of the Hadassah Medical center in Jerusalem identified chromosome number 9 as the responsible chromosome.
+Dr. Anat Blumenfeld of the Hadassah Medical Center in Jerusalem identified chromosome 9 as the responsible chromosome.

 Prenatal testing

 Familial dysautonomia is inherited in an autosomal recessive pattern, which means two copies of the gene in each cell are altered.
 If both parents are shown to be carriers by genetic testing, a 25% chance exists that the child will have FD.
 For pregnancies at increased risk for FD, preimplantation genetic diagnosis or prenatal diagnosis by amniocentesis (at 15–17 weeks) or chorionic villus sampling (at 10–14 weeks) is possible.

 Management

 No cure for FD has been identified.
 The only two treatment centers are at New York University Hospital and the Sheba Medical Center in Israel.
 One is being planned for the San Francisco area.
 Although the FD-causing gene has been identified and it seems to have tissue-specific expression, no definitive treatment exists at present.

 A major issue has been aspiration pneumonia.
 Fundoplications (by preventing regurgitation) and gastrostomy tubes (to preclude oral nutrition) have reduced the frequency of hospitalization.
 Other issues that can be treated include FD crises, scoliosis, and various eye conditions due to limited or no tears.

 Treatment of FD remains preventative, symptomatic, and supportive.
 FD does not express itself in a consistent manner.
 The types and severity of symptoms displayed vary among patients and even at different ages on the same patients, so patients should have specialized individual treatment plans.
 Medications are used to control vomiting, eye dryness, and abnormal blood pressure.
 Common management strategies include artificial tears, appropriate feeding strategy (maintenance of adequate nutrition, avoidance of aspiration (thickened formula and differently shaped nipples for infants)), daily chest physiotherapy (nebulization, bronchodilators, and postural drainage) for chronic pulmonary disease, pharmaceutical management of autonomic features (e.g. intravenous or rectal diazepam, or rectal chloral hydrate), preventing accidental injury, prevention of orthostatic hypotension (hydration, leg exercise, frequent small meals, a high-salt diet, and medication (e.g. with fludrocortisone)), treatment of orthopedic problems, compensating labile blood pressure.

 Parents and patients should be informed regarding daily eye care and early signs of corneal problems, as well as punctal cautery.
-Informing patients and caretakers has resulted in decreased corneal scarring and need for more aggressive surgical measures such as tarsorrhaphy, conjunctival flaps, and corneal transplants.
+Informing patients and caretakers has resulted in decreased corneal scarring and the need for more aggressive surgical measures such as tarsorrhaphy, conjunctival flaps, and corneal transplants.